kanaria69/Mainecoco/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## What do you call a droid that takes the long way around?
+R2 detour.